varnikapv/potato_disease_detection_/README.md

 ---

-## 📂 Project Structure

-potato_disease_detection/
-│
-├── dataset/ # Training and validation images (optional) │ ├── Potato___Early_blight/
-│ ├── Potato___Late_blight/
-│ └── Potato___Healthy/
-│
-├── potato_disease_model.h5 # Saved CNN model
-├── train_model.py # Script to train and save the model ├── predict_leaf.py # Local testing script for predictions
-├── app.py # Streamlit web app
-├── requirements.txt # Dependencies
-└── README.md # Project documentation

 🧠 Model Summary

-The CNN model uses:
+--The CNN model uses:

-Conv2D and MaxPooling2D layers for feature extraction
+--Conv2D and MaxPooling2D layers for feature extraction

-Flatten and Dense layers for classification
+--Flatten and Dense layers for classification

-ReLU activation for non-linearity
+--ReLU activation for non-linearity

-Softmax activation in the output layer for multi-class classification
+--Softmax activation in the output layer for multi-class classification

-Training achieved an accuracy of around 93% on test data.
+--Training achieved an accuracy of around 93% on test data.

 🌐 Deployment

-You can deploy this app on Streamlit Cloud:
+--You can deploy this app on Streamlit Cloud:

-Push your code (excluding large files and venv/) to GitHub.
+--Push your code (excluding large files and venv/) to GitHub.

-Go to Streamlit Cloud
+--Go to Streamlit Cloud
-.

-Connect your GitHub repo and select app.py as the entry point.
+--Connect your GitHub repo and select app.py as the entry point.

-Add dependencies to requirements.txt.
+--Add dependencies to requirements.txt.

-❤️ Acknowledgements

-Dataset: PlantVillage Dataset (Kaggle)

-Frameworks: TensorFlow, Streamlit

-Inspiration: Supporting smart agriculture through AI

-“Turning leaves into data, and data into diagnosis.”